MichalS16/Git-hooks/theory.md

 - **Enforce Standards**: By running scripts during commits or pushes, you can enforce coding standards and prevent poorly formatted or untested code from being pushed to the repository.

-- **Trigger External Actions**: Hooks can trigger CI/CD pipelines, send notifications, or deploy code automatically after a successful push.
+- **Trigger External Actions**: Hooks can trigger continuous integration and continuous deployment (CI/CD) pipelines, send notifications, or deploy code automatically after a successful push.

 ## Types of Git Hooks